Kanye West Performs For Texas Prison Inmates

 West has really dived into his Sunday Services in the past year and has shifted his focus to gospel music.
 He recently released his new album, Jesus Is King, which has been categorized as gospel rap.
 While it is largely focused on West’s faith and love of God, it also delves into some more controversial topics such as politics, at times even referencing President Trump by name.

 West is going on tour to promote this new album, something his wife Kim Kardashian was initially wary of.
 As The Inquisitr previously reported, Kardashian is concerned about the stress of a tour and all the traveling being too much for her husband.
 West was previously diagnosed with bipolar disorder and has had struggles with some of his tours in the past.
-Thus, Kardashian has hired a team of therapists to keep an eye on him, inside sources say.
+Thus, Kardashian has reportedly hired a team of therapists to keep an eye on him, inside sources say.

 “Kanye will be watched, even if he doesn’t know about it.
 He says he’s fine and doesn’t need help but Kim’s nervous so she’s making sure he’s under a watchful eye — or 5.
 They’ll report to her and if there’s any warning signs she’ll essentially send them in.”